mrderive/HelloDB/README.md

 g++ -o /path/to/hellodb /path/to/hellodb.cpp -lwiredtiger -lpthread
 ```

-## Running the server
+## Configuration

-Create a text file to define your table and index meta data:
+Create a text file to define your table and index metadata:
 ```
 #<table>
 <field>